Please feel free to comment on my review.

 I remember saying to Terry Molloy at a convention how much I enjoyed ‘The Juggeranuts’.
 Terry was delighted to hear me say that.
 I think it’s fair that Terry is one of the best actors to play Davros.
 That’s not discrediting Michael Wisher or Julian Bleach as they’re good too when they play Davros.

 Davros now works under a disguise.
-He’s managed to convince his workers including Mel (with a perception filter) that he’s Professor Vasso; appearing human and in a wheel-bound chair.
+He’s managed to convince his workers, including Mel, that he’s Professor Vasso by appearing human with a perception filter on and sitting in a wheel-bound chair.
 Terry plays Professor Vasso by using his own voice compared to Davro’s harsh; guttural tones like a Dalek.

 Colin Baker delivers one of his best performances as the Doctor in this audio adventure.
 I’m really pleased with how Big Finish have developed and expanded Colin’s Doctor in more ways than one.
 Colin’s done hundreds of these audio dramas of ‘Doctor Who’.
 He never seems to get tired of them.